CSRahaf01/visual/study-hours-tracker/README.md

 Study Hours Tracker

+Description

-This is a simple Python program to track daily study hours.
+This is a simple Python program that tracks daily study hours for a student.

-The user enters personal information and study hours for several days.
-The program calculates total and average study hours and shows a performance level.
+The user enters personal information and study hours, then the program calculates the total and average study time and shows a performance level.

+Features

+-Enter student information
+-Track study hours for multiple days
+-Calculate total study hours
+-Calculate average study hours
+-Show performance level

+Prerequisites

+-Python

+Getting Started

+-Run the Python file
+-Follow the instructions on the screen

-Skills used:
+Skills Used

 -Python basics
 -Loops
--List
+-Lists
 -Conditions